 Workflow Groups Compared with Team Configuration

 With Cisco Agent Desktop, administrators create workflow groups and assign agents to these groups.
 The workflow groups could consist of agents from different teams.
 Not every agent from a team needs to be part of the workflow group.
-Settings, like phone books and reason codes, are configured per workflow groups.
+Settings, such as phone books and reason codes, are configured per workflow group.
 This configuration is performed inside of Cisco Desktop Administrator.

 Rather than having workflow groups, Cisco Finesse Desktop reads the list of agents and teams from Unified CCX.
-Configurations, like phone book and reason codes, are applied directly to each team.
+Configurations, such as phone books and reason codes, are applied directly to each team.

 Setting Wrap-Up Data